barryclark/jekyll-now/_posts/2020-06-18-class-presentation.md

 ![images4](https://MinShiMia.github.io/images/TwitterFavoritesUSChina1.png)
 ![images5](https://MinShiMia.github.io/images/TwitterMentionsUSChina1.png)

-Also, you can welcomed to talk with me if you have any questions with my code.
+Also, you are welcomed to talk with me if you have any questions with my code.
 Thanks!